 Tenerife, a striking island visited by millions of visitors every year.
 But step beyond the tourists resorts and you’ll find an island that is extraordinarily diverse.
-Here are 18 amazing facts about Tenerife, how many do you know?
+If you are planning a holiday to Tenerife here are 18 amazing facts that you might not know about this amazing country, how many do you know?
 Can you add any of your own?

 - Tenerife is the largest of the Canary Islands.

 - The Tenerife flag is the same as Scotland’s, this is because St Andrew is the patron saint of the island.